Ankushr785/Food-amenities-ordered-quantity-predictions/README.md

 # Food-amenities-ordered-quantity-predictions
-A comprehensive repository containing the step by step approach to increasing the predictive accuracy of ordered quantities
+A comprehensive repository containing the step by step approach to increasing the predictive accuracy of ordered quantities.

 ***Business Problem***